 The Lower Kennet is generally recognised as the section between Newbury and the confluence with the Thames at Reading.

 Several tributaries join the river through this section, the more significant being the Lambourn, a chalk-fed river joining just east of Newbury, and the Enborne, and Foudry Brook, largely rain-fed streams joining at Aldermaston and Fobney.
 In general, the river below Newbury has been considerably affected by man’s influence over hundreds of years.
-The waterbody status for the stretch Kennet/Holy Brook is moderate due to low dissolved oxygen (land drainage, sewage discharge, urban development), and barriers to fish passage, and from the Lambourn confluence to the Enborne confluence is moderate due to poor nutrient management, inland boating and structures, and North American signal crayfish.
+The waterbody status (2019) for the stretch Kennet/Holy Brook is moderate due to low dissolved oxygen (sewage discharge and urban development), and barriers to fish passage (ecological discontinuity and land drainage).
+The status from the Lambourn confluence to the Enborne confluence is also moderate, due to poor nutrient management, inland boating and structures, and North American signal crayfish.
+Both sections failed their chemical assessment, due to the presence of Polybrominated diphenyl ethers (PBDE) and the Kennet/Holy Brook section also contains the priority hazardous substances Benzo(b)fluoranthene, Benzo(g-h-i)perylene and Perfluorooctane sulphonate (PFOS).

 Significant historic modifications include: